petehunt/use-state-singleton/README.md

 `use-state-singleton` is yet another redux alternative. the goal is to eliminate action objects -- which are tedious to write and allocate garbage -- and replace them with plain old functions, while maintaining an immutable programming model familiar to redux users.

+it's also just a few lines of code!

 ## project status

 this was a weekend hack. it has pretty good test coverage and should be fast, but it isn't used in any production software yet.